jonathanbell/qt-stock-watch/README.md

 ## TODOs

 1. ~~Heroku(?) or Questrade(?) expire the tokens when you wouldn't expect them to expire.
 Need to find the cause of this as it's a big crux to a well working app.
 See Issue #1: <https://github.com/jonathanbell/qt-stock-watch/issues/1>~~
-1. Proper OAuth sign up process
+1. Proper OAuth sign up process (see `authController.getInitialQtOauth`)